 AUTONOMOUS TAXI SERVICE

-This is a mobile application for riders.
+This is a mobile application for passengers.

 We discovered some couple of problems between taxi markets and taxi application services.